 - Travel won’t interfere with any program treatment or condition compliance;

-- Travel that is for purely recreational purposes is likely to be denied if offender isn’t current with his/ her other conditions – including financial obligations.
+- Travel that is for purely recreational purposes is likely to be denied if the offender isn’t currently with his/ her other conditions – including financial obligations.

 If your request is denied by your probation officer, you will need to consider whether it’s worthwhile to consult with a probation attorney to discuss filing a motion to travel while on probation.
 Ultimately, it will be the court that has the final say.

 For information on modification of probation in Florida, contact the Fort Lauderdale Criminal Defense Lawyers at The Ansara Law Firm by calling (877) 277-3780.